ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 Similar to a security guard who verifies IDs and credentials before allowing entry into the building, a network ACL examines the IP addresses and ports of incoming and outgoing network traffic.
 It serves as a virtual barrier or perimeter security, defining rules that dictate which types of traffic are permitted or denied.

-For instance, a network ACL can be configured to allow incoming SSH (Secure Shell) traffic (on port 22) to a specific subnet, while blocking all other types of incoming traffic.
-It can also permit outgoing traffic from the subnet to a specific range of IP addresses on a certain port, while disallowing any other outbound connections.
+For instance, a network ACL can be configured to allow incoming SSH (Secure Shell) traffic (on port 22) to a specific subnet while blocking all other types of incoming traffic.
+It can also permit outgoing traffic from the subnet to a specific range of IP addresses on a certain port while disallowing any other outbound connections.

 By implementing these rules, network ACLs act as a crucial line of defense, safeguarding your entire subnet from unauthorized access and malicious attacks.
-They ensure that only traffic meeting the specified criteria is allowed to enter or exit the subnet, while blocking or rejecting any unauthorized or potentially harmful traffic.
+They ensure that only traffic meeting the specified criteria is allowed to enter or exit the subnet while blocking or rejecting any unauthorized or potentially harmful traffic.

 It's important to note that network ACLs operate at the subnet level, meaning they control traffic for all instances within a subnet.
 They provide a broader scope of security compared to security groups, which operate at the instance level.
-Network ACLs are typically stateless, meaning that inbound and outbound traffic is evaluated separately, and specific rules must be defined for both directions.
+Network ACLs are typically stateless meaning that inbound and outbound traffic is evaluated separately, and specific rules must be defined for both directions.

-In summary, network ACLs function as a virtual security guard for your subnet, regulating inbound and outbound traffic at a broader level.
-They operate similarly to a security guard who controls access to a building by examining IDs, ensuring that only traffic meeting the defined rules is allowed to pass, and thereby providing protection against unauthorized access and malicious activities for your entire subnet.
+In summary, network ACLs function as virtual security guards for your subnet regulating inbound and outbound traffic at a broader level.
+They operate similarly to a security guard who controls access to a building by examining IDs, ensuring that only traffic meeting the defined rules is allowed to pass and thereby providing protection against unauthorized access and malicious activities for your entire subnet.

 #### In Conclusion